 Want to avoid the Parisian tourist crowds and venture out of the city for something a bit different?
-This Renoir Tour between Chatou and Carrieres-sur-Seine is a wonderful walk along by the Seine when the weather is as beautiful as this – and expect a few surprises!
+Or simply join me for an armchair walk near Paris.
+This Renoir Tour between Chatou and Carrières-sur-Seine is a wonderful walk along by the River Seine when the weather is as beautiful as this – and expect a few surprises!

 Only 10 km west of Paris, Chatou is remarkably quick to get to by express commuter train.
 A few visitor friends from abroad have been surprised to discover that coming to les Yvelines is such a breath of fresh air.
 So, what’s better than taking one of the four Impressionists’ walks in the area, compiled by the Office de Tourism?